itraznea/Cosmos-Junkie/README.md

-# Mobile-First-Responsive-CSS-Grid-Build
+# Cosmo-Junkie

-This is a mobile first one page.
+This is a Mobile First Responsive CSS Grid Build

 This project was created during a Net Ninja course.